stashed/docs/docs/guides/latest/volumesnapshot/restore.md

 ## Restore from Volume Snapshot using Stash

-This Section will show you how to use Stash for restoring Volume Snapshots via kubernetes native API.
+This Section will show you how to use Stash for restoring Volume Snapshots via Kubernetes native API.

 #### Requirements
-At first, you need to have a kubernetes cluster and ensure that a CSI driver that implements snapshots is deployed on your cluster.
-For testing purpose, we will use [GCE Persistent Disk CSI Driver](https://github.com/kubernetes-sigs/gcp-compute-persistent-disk-csi-driver).The `kubectl` command-line tool must be configured to communicate with your cluster.
+At first, you need to have a Kubernetes cluster and ensure that a CSI driver that implements snapshots is deployed on your cluster.
+For testing purposes, we will use [GCE Persistent Disk CSI Driver](https://github.com/kubernetes-sigs/gcp-compute-persistent-disk-csi-driver).
+The `kubectl` command-line tool must be configured to communicate with your cluster.

 * You need to enable the Kubernetes Volume Snapshotting feature via new Kubernetes feature gate
     * `--feature-gates=VolumeSnapshotDataSource=true`